github/docs/content/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization.md

 {% ifversion pat-v2-org-admin-api %}

-Organization admins can also use the REST API to review and revoke {% data variables.product.pat_v2 %}s.
+Organization owners can also use the REST API to review and revoke {% data variables.product.pat_v2 %}s.
 These endpoints can only be called by {% data variables.product.prodname_github_apps %}, and cannot be called with {% data variables.product.pat_generic_plural %} or {% data variables.product.prodname_oauth_apps %}.
 For more information, see "[AUTOTITLE](/rest/orgs/orgs#list-fine-grained-personal-access-tokens-with-access-to-organization-resources)."

 {% endif %}